-39. Priority 7: Create and promote enabling environments for data generation, datasharing, research, innovation, and learning
+39. Priority 7: Create and promote enabling environments for data generation, datasharing, research and development, innovation, and learning

 - (a) Member States should strengthen national health information systems and capacities to generate, store, transmit, analyse, communicate, and use health data for public health.
 This includes leveraging digital health, interoperable digital architecture, artificial intelligence (AI) and other innovations in information technology to enhance the speed and accuracy of data collection, analysis, reporting and communication, as well as data use for policy development and implementation.
-They should facilitate inter- and intra-country information and data sharing and learning to advance regional goals. - (b) Member States should put in place laws, regulations, and policies, incentives and ethical requirements for research and development and innovations.
-They should promote and strengthen regional and national capacities in research, innovation and learning to accelerate the scale-up of successful strategies to strengthen PHC-oriented health systems. - (c) Member States should develop and use a monitoring and evaluation (M&E) framework for monitoring and assessing progress towards resilience capacities, EPHFs, and PHC measures.
+They should facilitate inter- and intra-country information and data sharing and learning to advance regional goals. - (b) Member States should put in place laws, regulations, and policies, incentives and ethical requirements for research and development (R&D) and innovations.
+They should promote and strengthen regional and national capacities in research, innovation and learning to accelerate the scale-up of successful strategies to strengthen PHC-oriented health systems.
+Member States should increase funding for, and coordinate and collaborate on regional research and development, and a system of sharing benefits derived from such research - (c) Member States should develop and use a monitoring and evaluation (M&E) framework for monitoring and assessing progress towards resilience capacities, EPHFs, and PHC measures.
 The framework should include measures of gender, other equity determinants, and human rights.
 The M&E framework should give due consideration to the means of implementing the framework. - 40.
 To monitor implementation of this framework, the Secretariat will work with Member States using established baselines to report against the milestones and targets every two years.
-The Secretariat will work with Member States and stakeholders on additional system resilience indicators for adoption, and support Member States to put in place systems for generating data and reporting against those indicators.
+The Secretariat will work with Member States and stakeholders on additional system resilience indicators for adoption, and support Member States to put in place systems for stress testing, and for generating data and reporting against those indicators.